VictorRocco/saas-starter/README.md

-# saas-starter
+# **saas-starter**

-A Saas starter for python developers.
+A Saas starter for python heavy developers, like backend / cloud developers, AI / ML / Data Scientists engineers.

+For developers who want to give a next step and launch their application as a SaaS service.
+Or companies who want to add a web user interface to their offered product or service.

 ## TECHNICAL STACK
 - Django (backend framework).
     - Django REST framework (API).
     - Whitenoise (static files).
     - Psycopg2 (PostgreSQL adapter).
-- HTMX (frontend to backend communication CRUD operations).
+- HTMX (frontend to backend communication for CRUD operations with the simplicity of HTML).
-- Alpine.js (vanilla JS library).
+- Alpine.js (simple vanilla JS library for DOM manipulation).
-- Bulma CSS (plain CSS styling).
+- Bulma CSS (simple CSS styling without JavaScript).
 - PostgreSQL (database).
 - Deployment: .env + Docker + Uvicorn.
 - Environment: localhost (docker) + Railway.